 Are you ready for the coziest, rich, deeply comforting, easy but decadent, saucy, stunning, vegan chickpea recipe?
 Good!
 Because these Marry Me Chickpeas are IT!

-With tender chickpeas swimming in a thick, creamy, delicious, and super-easy flavor-packed cashew cream sauce packed with garlicky, sun-dried tomato goodness, tender greens, and just a hint of chili heat, it's quick and simple enough for weeknight dinners but special enough for occasions like Valentine's Day.
+With tender chickpeas swimming in a thick, creamy, delicious, and super-easy flavour-packed cashew cream sauce packed with garlicky, sun-dried tomato goodness, tender greens, and just a hint of chili heat, it's quick and simple enough for weeknight dinners but special enough for occasions like Valentine's Day.

 Inspired by Delish's Original Marry Me Chicken Recipe this is a meal you won't be able to get enough of.
 Supremely delicious.
 One pot.
 Under 30 minutes.
 What's not to love?